What is Intel’s thermal velocity boost? How does it work?

 • Single-core boost: This mode boosts the Speed of only one CPU core and makes it run faster than the base frequency.

-• All-core boost feature enhances the clock frequency of all CPU cores simultaneously.
-It results in a significant performance boost, which results in additional pressure on the processor and may exceed the CPU’s tolerable range, making it both risky and challenging but useful.
+• The all-core boost feature enhances the clock frequency of all CPU cores simultaneously.
+It results in a significant performance boost, which results in additional pressure on the processor and may exceed the CPU’s tolerable range, making it risky and challenging but useful.

 Other boost modes that were previously used